Schams: Municipalities

-In the valley of the Rhine wind find on the right bank, the larger villages Andeer and Zillis (including the village Reischen) and Pignia, and on the left bank Clugin and Donat, all at elevations of 940–1020 m.
+In the valley floor of the Rhine, on the right bank are the larger villages Andeer and Zillis (including the village Reischen) and Pignia, and on the left bank Clugin and Donat, all at elevations of 940–1020 m.
 On Schamserberg we find on the lower level (1100 to 1200 m), the village in the municipality of Casti-Wergenstein and the villages Pazen and Farden in the municipality of Donat.
-Higher up the Schamserberg, at around 1500 m altitude, with a better view of the surrounding mountain, we find Lohn, Mathon and Wergenstein.
+Higher up the Schamserberg, at around 1500 m altitude, with a better view of the surrounding mountain, are Lohn, Mathon and Wergenstein.

 There are a total of eight municipalities in Schams sub-district.
 They include, in addition to those mentioned above, Ferrera in the Val Ferrera, and Rongellen at the northern end of the Viamala gorge.

-The Jurisdiction of Schams, a member of the Grey League joined the Reformation in its entirety.
-Until the mid 20th century, the Sutsilvan dialect of Romansh was almost the only language spoken in the valley.
-The situation changed dramatically in the late 20th century, especially in accessible places, such as Zillis and Andeer and the Val Ferrera.
+The Jurisdiction of Schams, a member of the Grey League, joined the Reformation in its entirety.
+Until the mid-20th century, the Sutsilvan dialect of Romansh was almost the only language spoken in the valley.
+This changed dramatically in the late 20th century, especially in accessible places, such as Zillis and Andeer and the Val Ferrera.
 There, the proportion of predominantly German-speaking people was already above 80% in the 2000 census.
 On the Schamserberg, Romansh still had a narrow majority.